US: CDC experts recommend resuming J&J COVID vaccination | DW | 23.04.2021

 "The Janssen COVID-19 vaccine is recommended for persons 18 years of age and older in the US population under the FDA, emergency use authorization," the group convened by the Centers for Disease Control and Prevention (CDC) said.

-Health authorities in the US on April 14 proposed a halt on the J&J shot after federal health officials uncovered 15 vaccine recipients who developed a highly unusual kind of blood clot.
+Last week, health authorities in the US proposed a halt to the use of the J&J shot after officials uncovered 15 vaccine recipients who developed a highly unusual kind of blood clot.
 Some 8 million people have so far been given the one-dose J&J vaccine.

 All the instances of blood clotting occurred in women, most of whom were under the age of 50.
-Three subsequently died, and seven remain hospitalized.
+Three subsequently died, and seven remain in hospital.

 Friday's CDC recommendation now opens the door for the J&J shot to be administered across the country once more.